Ajay-Dhakad/blogsite_python_flask/README.md

 1. **Visit the homepage to view blog posts and navigate to individual post pages.**
-2.**Use the "/dashboard" route to log in as an administrator and manage blog posts.**
+2. **Use the "/dashboard" route to log in as an administrator and manage blog posts.**
-3.**To create a new blog post or edit an existing one, log in as an administrator and access the "/edit" route.**
+3. **To create a new blog post or edit an existing one, log in as an administrator and access the "/edit" route.**
-4.**Use the "/contact" route to send messages through the contact form.**
+4. **Use the "/contact" route to send messages through the contact form.**
-5.**Log out using the "/logout" route.**
+5. **Log out using the "/logout" route.**

 ## Contributing